 - Elevation Gain 100m

-The route to Quarry Rock is one of the most popular hikes in Vancouver.
-Quarry rock is a rocky hill with great views of the beautiful shores of the scenic Deep Cove bay in North Vancouver.
+The Quarry Rock hike is one of the most popular hikes in Vancouver.
+Quarry Rock is a rocky hill with panoramic views of the beautiful shores of the scenic Deep Cove Bay in North Vancouver.
 The Quarry Rock hiking trail is an easy out-and-back hike that overlaps with the first part of the famous Baden Powell Trail.
-The trailhead where the route starts in Deepcove is located on Panorama Drive in Deep Cove, just north of the parking lot and is marked by a post.
-The trail passes through a forrest with dense growth of Hemlock and Douglas Fir trees.
-The trail is not too steep with only 100m elevation gain and opens up into beautiful views of the bay at Quarry Rock.
+The trailhead where the route starts in Deepcove is located on Panorama Drive in Deep Cove, just north of the parking lot, and is marked by a post.
+The trail passes through a forest with dense growth of Hemlock and Douglas Fir trees.
+The trail is not too steep with only a 100m elevation gain and opens up to beautiful views of the bay at Quarry Rock.

 To reach the hike by public transport take bus 211 from downtown Vancouver to Deep Cove or by taking bus 212 from Phibbs Exchange.